DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-17-iterating-on-how-we-set-up-partnerships-between-providers.md

 > Enter date the partnership started

 If the user enters an incomplete or incorrect date on which the partnership started, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

+We include a details component below the partnership start date field that explains which date to enter for users who do not know the partnership’s start date.

 The partnership’s end date is optional.